Rents will be determined by a number of factors. These factors include:

 - Too many applicants?
 Conversely, if you have multiple applicants on the first day of availability, your rent is likely too low.
 Renters are flocking to a deal.
 Backup, do a little research and set the price higher.

 - Check the MLS.
 Many landlords and realtors now also list their available rental on the local Multiple Listing System (MLS).
-If you are also a R
+If you are also a Realtor, you should check out this searchable database.
+If not, you may want to find one to help you.

 Surly there are other techniques unique to the various markets around the country.
 If you know of a technique that works well where you are, share it in the comments below.